mkblogs/hibernate-entity-graph/README.md

 	   System.out.println(book.getPublisher());
 	}
 ```
 we can notice that it issued only one query to fetch all data.
-This is because we included books as part of graph.
+This is because we included books and publisher as part of graph.

 ```log
 19:31:18,884 DEBUG [org.hibernate.SQL] -